vpavlenko/vpavlenko/README.md

-I research music theory and I make it easier to digest.
+I research the structure of music and I make it easier to digest.
+I care about notes (pitches) way more than I care about rhythms or timbres.

 I have two main projects now: